achi08rbb/nfl_project/setup/Setup(VM).md

     ```
     mkdir -p ~/.google/credentials/
     ```
-    - In your local CLI:
+    - In your local CLI (Open a new window of GitBash or your chosen CLI):
     ```
     scp ~/.google/credentials/google_credentials.json <instance.region.project>:~/.google/credentials/
     ```